-1.3 Connectors and Cables
+1.2 Connectors and Cables

-AML-6 RT instruments come with two connectors:
+AML RTS instruments come with one connector:

-- 1. A waterproof MCBH connector. - a.
+1. A waterproof MCBH connector.

+a.
 This connector is used to provide external power and serial communications to the instrument during deployment.
 The instrument can be factory set to either RS-232 or RS-485 full duplex.
 Its typical use is for the transmission of live measurements during deployment.
-Note: Internally logged data cannot be downloaded with this connector (instead, use the USB-C connector).